wp-plugins/wp-jump-menu/readme.txt

 3. The Jump Menu - Just a drop down, but one POWERFUL drop down!

 == Changelog ==

+= 2.5 =
+* Added capabilities support.
+Now only the posts/pages a certain user CAN edit, will show in the jump menu.
+If a user does not have the ability to add or edit posts or pages, the jump menu will not show up.

 = 2.4.3 =
 * Fixed a javascript bug if a theme was enqueueing a javascript file with the target "jquery-functions".